No ratings yet

 • Add to individual containers and cover with plastic wrap.
 Refrigerate overnight, up to 3 days.

-• When ready to use, let dough rest on the counter for about an hour, or until it’s at room temperature.
+• When ready to use, let dough rest on the counter for at least an hour, or until it’s at room temperature.

 Notes

-A stand mixer works quickly for this, though you can mix by hand.
+Mixing by hand: A stand mixer works quickly for this, though you can mix by hand.
 It will just take a bit more elbow grease and a little patience.
+After mixing and resting for 20 minutes, transfer dough to a flour-dusted surface and knead for about 8 to 10 minutes, until a smooth ball is formed.

 iconLike this?
 Leave a comment below!